InteragencyEcologicalProgram/Open-Data-and-Data-Publishing/README.md

 # Open-Data-and-Data-Publishing
-Instructions for IEP Information Managers and PIs for publishing datasets to EDI.

-Welecome!
-This is the place with resources to start your Open Data journey.
+Welcome!
+This is the place with resources to start your Open Data journey and publish datasets to EDI.

 <img src="https://github.com/InteragencyEcologicalProgram/Open-Data-and-Data-Publishing/blob/master/Resources/Baerwald%20et%20al.%202020.fig1.jpg" width="1000">
 Steps in the Open Data Framework from Baerwald et al. 2020